MADTeacher/design-patterns/README.md

 # design-patterns
-software design patterns on Python
+Code example from the book "Principles and software design patterns"